heiseonline/shariff/RELEASING.md

 3. Update [CHANGELOG.md](CHANGELOG.md).
 2. Run `git flow release finish`.

-After pushing the release tag to GitHub, Travis CI will create release downloads and push the release to [npmjs.com](https://www.npmjs.com).
+After pushing the release tag to GitHub, Travis CI will create release downloads.

-Now you need to update [the release](https://github.com/heiseonline/shariff/releases) and attach the relevant pieces of information from the [CHANGELOG.md](CHANGELOG.md).
+Now you need to update [the release](https://github.com/richard67/shariff-plus/releases) and attach the relevant pieces of information from the [CHANGELOG.md](CHANGELOG.md).